Etee Organic Reusable Beeswax Review: A Zero Waste Solution to Replace Saran Wraps

-In fact, it has a retro-ish charm attached to it.
-Watching the wrap go around the bowl after you activate it.
+In fact, it has a retro-ish charm attached to it when I’m watching the wrap go around the bowl after I activated it.

 These are easy to clean and dry.
 Although you might want to find a dedicated spot for it because it tends to stand when dried, unlike normal fabric.